 The German beef broth is the base for many other soups and recipes.
 It is better than the broths in a package or can because it is all natural without any preservatives or additives.
 Try this broth one time, and you don’t want to eat the processed broths anymore.
 Almost every Sunday in my childhood we had such a soup with noodles or fine cut pancakes (Flaedle) as a starter for lunch.
+If you follow the recipe steps this broth will be clear and tasty.
 Happy Cooking!

 Ingredients German Beef Broth